maddie35/TakeHome/Phase1Audit.md

 ### Navigation labels do not match page titles

 **Why it matters:** this is an accessibility failure under WCAG 2.4 AA, Consistent Identification.
 Users navigating by heading or landmark rely on link text matching the page title to confirm they landed in the right place.
-Readers with cognitive or memory disabilities are affected most.
+Users with cognitive or memory disabilities are affected most.

 **Fix:** navigation label and page title must match exactly.